guqiong96/Lvllm/README.md

    - 用途：低位量化、反量化及矩阵乘法

-# LvLLM GPU Parallel NUMA Parallel Hybrid Inference MOE Large Model
+# LvLLM GPU and NUMA Dual Parallelism

+LvLLM is a special extension of vllm that makes full use of CPU and memory resources, reduces GPU memory requirements, and features an efficient GPU parallel and NUMA parallel architecture, supporting hybrid inference for MOE large models.

 # 2025-11-1: Model serial and tensor parallel support for multi-card inference   https://b23.tv/xzHieMs